-When approximately 1,200 feet above the bank a spurt of flame was seen to shoot from the gasbag near the center of the aircraft.
-The crowds gathered on the streets to watch the flight saw the great machine buckle and quiver as it started on its fatal plunge.
+At about 1,200 feet above the bank, a flame was shot out from the gasbag near the aircraft's center.
+The crowds gathered on the streets to watch the flight and witnessed the zeppelin buckle and quiver as it started on its fatal plunge.

 Four of its five occupants, wearing parachutes, jumped.
 The fifth, unable to get away, was caught in the flaming gasbag and burned and crushed to death on the bank roof.
-Another’s parachute burst into flames and followed the balloon through the skylight, the man’s body crashing to the bank floor.
-A third man broke both legs as he landed and the other two, experienced balloonists, landed one on a roof and one in LaSalle street.
-One of these escaped injuries and the other was only slightly hurt
+Another's parachute burst into flames and followed the balloon through the skylight, the man's body crashing to the bank floor.
+A third man broke both legs as he landed, and the other two experienced balloonists landed on a roof and one on LaSalle street.
+One of these escaped injuries, and the other was only slightly hurt.

 |CLICK FOR A FULL-SIZE ILLUSTRATION.|

 Instantly the tanks exploded, scattering a wave of flaming gasoline over the workers for a radius of fifty feet.
 A panic ensued.
-There were only two exits through which they could leave the wire cage which surrounded the rotunda.
+There were only two exits through which they could leave the wire cage surrounding the rotunda.

-Men and girls with clothing flaming fought their way through the exits.
-Girls on the second floor ran screaming at the window and several jumped to the street.
+Men and girls with flaming clothing fought their way through the exits.
+Girls on the second floor ran screaming at the window, and several jumped into the street.

 The intense heat made rescue work impossible until after the fire department arrived and a four-eleven alarm call.
-It was thirty minutes before the bodies under the craft's could be dragged out.
-Some were burned beyond recognition.
+Thirty minutes passed before the bodies under the craft could be dragged out, and some were burned beyond recognition.

-Meanwhile, ambulances from every hospital and undertaking establishment near the center of the city came, and the police threw a cordon about the place.
-Many were found to have been more or less seriously cut by the shower of glass which preceded the explosion.
+Meanwhile, ambulances from every hospital and undertaking establishment near the city's center came, and the police threw a cordon about the place.
+Many people were found to have been seriously cut by the shower of glass that preceded the explosion.

 Carl Weaver, the mechanic, followed suit.
-His parachute caught fire and the dropped like a shot through the skylight, his mangled body falling on the marble floor as the balloon engines and gas tanks struck.
-Earl H. Davenport, a publicity man for White City Amusement Park, tried to jump, but his parachute was held by the flaming bag and he dropped with the wreck to the bank roof, where his body was found by firemen.
+His parachute caught fire, dropping like a shot through the skylight, his mangled body falling on the marble floor as the balloon engines and gas tanks struck.
+Earl H. Davenport, a publicity man for White City Amusement Park, tried to jump, but his parachute was held by the flaming bag, and he dropped with the wreck to the bank roof, where his body was found by firemen.

-The others dead were crushed and burned in the rotunda of the bank.
-The body of one, believed to have been that of Miss Evelyn Meyers, was caught under one of the heavy rotary engines, and could not be dislodged the fire was put out.
+The other dead were crushed and burned in the rotunda of the bank.
+The body of one, believed to have been that of Miss Evelyn Meyers, was caught under one of the heavy rotary engines and could not be dislodged until the fire was put out.